ChristoKolander/Shopping-Ecommerce/README.md

 If you want to try out this code live - instead of downloading - go to: NotImplementedYet!

-StandardUser privileges - register with a FAKE email, such as FakeUser1@hotmail.com.

-Admin privileges - log in as TestUser1@hotmail.com - password: "".

-Feel free to try out authorization policies funcionality, either as admin, standardUser or Manager.

 C)

-If you want to download and test the code:
+If you want to download and test the code you will have to use Visual Studio 2022:

 1. Download, extract, rebuild to check everything is downloaded.